rickbeerendonk/kotlin-examples/readme.md

 - In VSCode, open a script file in the root of the example folder (where app.kts is located)
 - Use the build command.
 As a result the script file will be build and executed

+### Playground

+- Copy the example code.
+Paste and execute in the Kotlin Playground: https://play.kotlinlang.org/

 ## Docs

 - https://kotlinlang.org/docs/home.html